IBM-Cloud/assistant-shop.r/README.md

 	* Select the **Increment RuleApp major version** deployment type and then click **Next**.
 	* Keep the default selected target server radio button, select **IBM WebSphere AS 8.5**, and then click **Finish**.

 Your RuleApp should now be successfully deployed to your business rules service instance!
 To confirm this, first check your Eclipse console which should indicate a successful deployment.
 Then, return to your business rules service console and go to the **Decision Services** tab.
 You should see your recently deployed RuleApp as one of the available decision services.
+If not, be sure to hit the Refresh button to perform a fresh check.

 ### Configuring Workflow